 Aspect Type Aspect Category Description Generic Element PG2 Generic Element PG2 Aspects of this category are used as building blocks for other graphic aspects.
 These elements are generic because they are not restricted in presenting a specific object or different objects of a particular type.
 Generic elements may not contain references to aspect object properties or other data entity references.
-A generic element can access object properties through late binding and can have input properties of data type PropertyRef .
-Solution Library PG2 Solution Library PG2 Each solution library created using the Graphics Builder is an aspect of this category.
-The users configuring a graphic display use solution libraries to copy existing solutions into the display being built.
+A generic element can access object properties through late binding and can have input properties of data type PropertyRef.
+Solution Library PG2 Solution Library PG2 Each solution library created using the category.